World-of-Workflows/WorkflowsUniversity/docs/18_patterns_and_practices/NamingConventions.md

 Tables should be named with a single word, or joined in CamelCase if more than one word is needed for clarity.

 ### Start with a Capital
-Type names should start with a Capital letter.
+Table names should start with a Capital letter.

 ### Singular
 Tables should be named in the singular.
-For example, a Type that will hold a list of customers should be called `Customer`.
+For example, a Table that will hold a list of customers should be called `Customer`.
 World of Workflows will display the plural of the type name when appropriate.

-> We make an exception for the Type `Settings`, which is always plural.
+> We make an exception for the Table `Settings`, which is always plural.

 ## Variable names

-Type names that represent a database object should be named with the Type of that database object.
+Table names that represent a database object should be named with the Table of that database object.
 Therefore variable names will start with a Capital letter.

 {: .key }
-Normally we use the name of the Type as the name of the Variable.
+Normally we use the name of the Table as the name of the Variable.
 For example, if we are retrieving an instance of `Customer` the variable name would be `Customer`.
 Your logic may require deviation from this, eg  `OldCustomer`, but do this with intention.
 Do not call it 'MyCustomer' except to distinguish with another variable 'Customer'